Two-point Functions and Bootstrap Applications in Quantum Field Theories: Asymptotic behavior

 One can use the semi-positive definite constraints \eqref{eq:positivity_S}, \eqref{eq:positivity_theta} and \eqref{eq:positivity_2_final} to define several bootstrap problems.\footnote{Notice that these constraints are already written in the form which is straightforward to implement into the semi-definite problem solver SDPB \cite{Simmons-Duffin:2015qma,Landry:2019qug}.} There are at least two distinct possibilities.

 Let us start with the first one.
 The constraint \eqref{eq:positivity_S} allows to bound various non-perturbative S-matrix coupling constants using the numerical procedure of \cite{Paulos:2016but, Paulos:2017fhb}, see also section 1 of \cite{Hebbar:2020ukp} for a concise summary.
 One can now re-run this procedure in the presence of \eqref{eq:positivity_theta} and \eqref{eq:positivity_2} where we inject some known numerical\footnote{One could obtain some numerical data using Hamiltonian truncation methods, see for instance \cite{Anand:2020gnn,Anand:2020qnp,EliasMiro:2020uvk}.} data about the stress-tensor form factors and the spectral density.
-This provides a more restrictive setup and injects model specific information in the numerical procedure.\footnote{This additional restrictions appear in the form \eqref{eq:det_constraints}.}
+This provides a more restrictive setup and injects model specific information in the numerical procedure.